alexhunsley/swift-topics/README.md

 }
 ```

 Hmm.
-We have a seperate enum type just for the analytics, which is probably appropriate, but that repetition of every case is annoying.
+We have a seperate type just for the analytics, which is probably appropriate, but that repetition of every case is annoying.

 And then we might also have something like this: